-My research focuses on rheology – the mechanics of how rocks and ice deform.
+My research focuses on rheology – the mechanics of how rocks and ice deform – and how geophysical methods record material properties.
 Some of the overarching questions I pursue include:

 - Is microstructure a significant control on strength in streaming ice?